UPDATED IN FEBRUARY 2017

-The old guy is back in operation after some health setbacks.
-Used the time to write a new book which will be described below.
+The old guy is back in operation after some health setbacks, just turned 96.

 The original analysis for USGOV.FIX was done following the 2008 meltdown.
-A retired computer and Information Technology pioneer I have followed government for my entire adult life.
-The original analysis was a broad overview of the nation.
-Originally published in 2010 it was updated in 2012 to reflect the upcoming election.
+A retired Computer plus Information Technology pioneer I have followed government for my adult life.
+The original analysis was a broad overview of the nations government.
+Originally published in 2010 USGov.Fix was updated in 2012 to reflect the upcoming election.
 The primary intent was to initiate a citizen dialogue to address the very obvious problems in the institutional government.

-In 2013 the second book on fixing government was published.
-Titled USGOV.REBUILD it dealt in more detail with the institutional government and the economy.
+In 2013 the second book of the USGov.Fix series was published.
+Titled USGOV.REBUILD it dealt in more detail concentrating on the institutional government and the economy.
 Up to that point I had reached the conclusion that while there were basic governmental flaws they were fixable.

-Starting with the Constitution the book identifies the flaws which have allowed the creation of an inadequate institutional government.
-The bottom line is a government which is simply inadequate to manage this great nation.
+Starting with the Constitution the book identifies the flaws which have allowed the creation of an inadequate institutional government which is simply inadequate to manage this great nation.
 The major factors leading to the decline are identified in a conversational mode intended to initiate a citizens dialogue.
 That was my original objective with USGOV.FIX.
-Both the original books and the new one are available on Amazon.
+Both the original books and the new one is available on Amazon.

 In summation the nine years I have worked on the project has seen only continued erosion of our Federal Government.
 The latest election was unquestionable testimony to that fact.
 My focus is now shifting to one single objective.
 The need for Congressional term limits for Congress has been recognized for decades and certainly been a key point in the USGov.Fix evaluation.

 I will keep you posted on requirements to meet this objective.